 pip install pymemcache pip install python-memcached

 Congratulation, you have learned how to install and configure Memcached on Debian Buster.
-If you have any question, please leave a comment below.
+If you have any questions, please leave a comment below.